-It is not a coincidence that more and more people are inclined to learn playing a violin.
+It’s no coincidence then that more and more people are inclined to learn playing a violin.
 Unfortunately, the majority of them stop on the halfway when meeting the first obstacles.

-For all beginners it is crucial to know the names of the different violin parts they play.
-The reason is that they should clearly understand what part they need to retune or restring if necessary.
+For all beginners it is crucial to at least know the names of the different violin parts they play.
+The reason is that they should clearly understand what part they need to re-tune or restring if necessary.
 If not, you will look like a driver who doesn’t know how to open the car hood.

 To avoid similar situations and become a professional violin player, you should know all ins and outs of the instrument you play.
 Thus, let’s discuss them one by one and get familiar with each of them.

 The very top of the violin is called scroll.
 It is situated above the pegbox and is generally identified by its characteristic curl design.
 Nonetheless, the ancestors of the violins had scrolls that were carved with figures or animals.